toolisticon/pogen4selenium/README.md

 # Restrictions

 The project is still in development, so it currently just supports a few Actions like clicking or writing to input fields.
-Other Actions will be added in the near future or can be easily integrated via an SPI.
+Nevertheless it's quite simple to define custom Action annotations and their implementations.

 Please create an issue, if you need specific action to be implemented.
 Usually it will be included shortly after ;)